389ds/389ds.github.io/docs/389ds/FAQ/update-resolution-for-single-valued-attributes.md

 The operations to create the state changes are different, but results should be as in table for S0

-Three supplier topology
+Three-supplier topology
 ---------------------

 Although with more than two suppliers the update resolution procedure should sequentially applied and result in the same state resolution existing bugs show that this is not the case with the current implementation.
 This chapter will handle all scenarios with 3 suppliers, this also allows all three different state changes applied in parallel.
-An extension to more than three supplier should not be necessary.
+An extension to more than three suppliers should not be necessary.
 In the tests a consumer should be added to the topology, it serves as a reference where the modifications are applied in the csn order.

 |Test|Supplier 1|Supplier2|Supplier3|Resulting state|Resulting value|Pending value|
 |----|--------|-------|-------|---------------|---------------|-------------|